HenrikHaaland/xml-entity-extractor/README.md

 - Extracts entities by ID from XML files
 - Supports large XML files with efficient parsing
 - Easy to integrate into scripts or larger projects
+- two diffrent ways to search for id which is "id" and "about"

 ## Usage
 1. Clone the repository